 Sunk costs include historical costs that have been taken up or paid by the company, hence will not be affected by future decisions.
 Unavoidable costs are those that the company will incur regardless of the decision it makes.
 Good examples include committed fixed costs such as insurance and current depreciation.

 ABC Company is currently using a machine it purchased for $50,000 two years ago.
 It is depreciated using the straight-line depreciation over its useful life of 10 years.
-The company is contemplating on buying a machine worth $80,000.
-The new machine will have a useful life of 8 years.
-Though units produced will stay the same, the company expects a significant decrease in variable costs from $68,000 to $50,000, annually.
-Fixed costs other than depreciation expense will remain at $40,000.
+The company is contemplating on buying an additional machine worth $80,000, to be used in conjunction with the old.
+This new machine will have a useful life of 8 years.
+Though units produced will stay the same, the company expects a significant decrease in variable costs from $68,000 to $40,000, annually.
+Fixed costs other than depreciation expense will remain at $30,000.

 a.)
 The depreciation of the old machine, $5,000, is irrelevant since the company will continue to depreciate the machine until the end of its useful life.
 Whether the company purchases the new equipment or not, it will still incur the $5,000 depreciation.
-Take note that the company has already paid for the old machine (a sunk cost).
+Take note that the company has already paid for the old machine (a sunk cost) and will continue to use it.

 c.)
-The variable costs are relevant since the total variable cost will be different if the company chooses to replace the machine.
-The company will save $18,000.
+The variable costs are relevant since the total variable cost will be different if the company chooses to buy the complementary machine.
+The company will save $28,000 in variable costs.

 e.)
-After analyzing the relevant costs, the company will have net annual savings of $8,000.
-The company will be able to decrease its variable costs by $18,000 but will incur in incremental costs of $10,000 due to increase in depreciation.
+After analyzing the relevant costs, the company will have a net annual savings of $18,000.
+The company will be able to decrease its variable costs by $28,000 but will incur in incremental costs of $10,000 due to increase in depreciation.